Armlock: Double wristlock

-Omoplata (sankaku-garami)
+Omoplata

-The omoplata (referred to in judo as ashi-sankaku-garami, 三角緘, "triangular entanglement" and in catch wrestling as coil lock) is another bent arm shoulder lock.
+The omoplata (referred to in judo as ashi-sankaku-garami, 脚三角緘, "triangular entanglement" and in catch wrestling as coil lock) is another bent arm shoulder lock.
 The locking mechanism is similar to the kimura bent arm lock, but instead of using a figure-four, it is applied using a leg.
 The omoplata can be applied from the guard, by placing one leg under the opponent's armpit and turning 180 degrees in the direction of that leg, so that the leg moves over the back of the opponent and entangles the opponent's arm.
 By controlling the opponent's body and pushing the arm perpendicularly away from the opponent's back, pressure can be put on the opponent's shoulder.
 It is also possible to put pressure on the elbow joint by bending the leg entangling the arm, and twisting it in a specific manner.
 In order to secure the opponent and prevent him from rolling out of the lock, the inner arm can be thrown over the opponent's waist as a "seatbelt" securing the opponent.
 Though an effective lock, it is more difficult than other armlocks to successfully apply.
 The technique called a monoplata is a similar armlock that resembles jūji-gatame or spiderweb position yet has a mechanism like an omoplata.

 Tsunetane Oda, a judo groundwork specialist who died in 1955, was shown on video to have demonstrated the technique.

 Hammerlock

 A hammerlock is a shoulder lock similar to the double wristlock where the opponent's arm is held bent against their back, and their hand forced upwards towards the neck, thereby applying pressure to the shoulder joint.
-This version of the rotational armlock has been present in wrestling circles for centuries and its earliest appearance is in a 16th century German book detailing techniques for European Wrestling.
-In BJJ circles, this is sometimes referred to as chicken wing.
-In recent years, its popularity with North Caucasian wrestlers like Khabib Nurmagomedov has garnered the lock the nickname Dagestani Handcuffs.
+This version of the rotational armlock has been present in wrestling circles for centuries and its earliest appearance is in a 16th-century German book detailing techniques for European Wrestling.